- General info

 Please select a format to view the available OpenType features:

-Diverda Sans is a geometric family of typefaces that are all free from ornament.
-Swiss designer Daniel Lanz optimized Diverda Sans for maximum legibility.
-In contrast to many other modern typefaces, which try to squeeze the traditional rounder forms of the alphabet into square designs, and which often attempt to equalize the widths of the capital letters, Diverda Sans remains true to the proper proportions of the Roman alphabet.
-The x-heights of Diverda's characters are low, and the differences between curved, square, and triangular elements are very clear.
-Like the more calligraphic typefaces of the past, Diverda's strokes exhibit contrast that is inspired by movements of the pen on paper; down strokes are heavier than up strokes.
-Possible applications for the Diverda Sans include magazine design, as well as advertising for fashion, design, or architectural products.
-Because of its 10 different individual styles or weights, Diverda Sans is also a good fit for Corporate Identity solutions.
+Diverda Serif is a contemporary typeface that is free from ornament.
+Created by Swiss designer Daniel Lanz, Diverda Serif is optimized for maximum legibility.
+In contrast to many other modern typefaces, which try to squeeze the traditional rounder forms of the alphabet into square designs, and which often attempt to equalize the widths of the capital letters, Diverda Serif remains true to the proper proportions of the Roman alphabet.
+The x-heights of Diverda Serif's characters are low, and the differences between curved, square, and triangular elements are very clear.
+Like the more calligraphic typefaces of the past, Diverda Serif's strokes exhibit contrast that is inspired by movements of the pen on paper; down strokes are heavier than up strokes.
+Possible applications for the Diverda Serif include magazine design, as well as advertising for fashion, design, or architectural products.
+Diverda Serif is also a good fit for Corporate Identity solutions.

-Diverda Sans has a matching serif companion family,
+Diverda Serif has a matching sans serif companion family,

 Download a free trial

 Use this font in your own documents with a free 5 minute trial through SkyFonts.
 Trials are for evaluation purposes only.
 Learn more.

 You already tried this font within the last 24 hours or you may have exceeded your daily allowance of trials.
 Learn more.